 - Set consistent and repeatable security policies and procedures

 - Assign strict IT staff user-based roles and responsibilities based on seniority and skill-level

 - Reduce the number of IT staff that can access corporate resources

 - Secure, and even eliminate, equipment in main data center and telecommunications rooms

 - Deploy a LAN with fewer managed and full-functioning switches, modules and ports

 Our advice to CIOs and IT pros is for you to be proactive with your cybersecurity insurance underwriter.
 By taking the time to educate your insurance representative on the unique security benefits of Optical LAN, you can best position your company to be rewarded with lower premiums.

-To learn more about how military-grade Optical LAN can improve your company’s cybersecurity posture, you can download our OLAN security overview.
+To learn more about how military-grade Optical LAN can improve your company’s cybersecurity posture, you can visit our Security webpage resources.